 Don’t forget you don’t have to do all the work for yourself.
-Ask questions on Facebook, Twitter or forums like Bootsnall or Lonely Planet.
-Maybe someone has already asked the question you want the answer to, do a search through the archives before posting a new thread.
+Ask questions on Facebook and Twitter — someone might have the answer for you!

 There are lots of resources out there to help you save money on your flights.
 Just remember to be flexible and look at a few options before committing, even if you do end up back in the travel agent’s where you started.